Filtered screens and augmented Teichm\"uller space: Background and notation

+\begin{definition}[Punctured fatgraph and vertices] A {\em fatgraph} is a graph together with a cyclic ordering of the half-edges incident on each vertex.
+A {\em punctured fatgraph} $G$ is a fatgraph with certain of its vertices colored with a $\star$ icon, which we call {\em punctured vertices}. \end{definition}

+We will consider only punctured fatgraphs in which univalent and bivalent vertices are necessarily punctured.
+A punctured fatgraph $G$ then determines a punctured surface $F(G)$ as follows.
+To each $k$-valent vertex of $G$ is associated an oriented ideal $k$-gon, which is once-punctured if and only if the corresponding vertex is punctured, and which may therefore be a monogon or bigon.
+Sides of these polygons are identified in pairs, one such pair corresponding to each edge of $G$, so as to preserve orientations.
+The resulting surface $F(G)$ is a punctured surface, where the punctures come in two varieties, either punctured vertices in $G$, or ideal boundary components arising from the gluing together of ideal polygons to form the surface.

+\begin{definition}[Boundary component of a punctured fatgraph] By a {\em boundary component} of a punctured fatgraph $G$, we will mean an ideal boundary component arising from the construction of $F(G)$. \end{definition}

-For each q.c.d.\ $E$ of $F$, there is a {\em dual punctured fatgraph} $G(E)$, whose vertices and edges, respectively, are in one-to-one correspondence with components of $F-E$ and components of $E$ with an edge connecting two vertices of $G(E)$ if its corresponding dual ideal arc lies in the common frontier of the corresponding complementary regions, where the cyclic ordering is induced from the orientation of $F$; see Figure \ref{fig:StandardQuadB} illustrating also that vertices associated to punctured complimentary regions are labeled by $\ast$.
+For each q.c.d.\ $E$ of $F$, there is a {\em dual punctured fatgraph} $G(E)$, whose vertices and edges, respectively, are in one-to-one correspondence with components of $F-E$ and components of $E$.
+Specifically, an edge connects two vertices of $G(E)$ if its corresponding dual ideal arc lies in the common frontier of the corresponding complementary regions, where the cyclic ordering is induced from the orientation of $F$; see Figure \ref{fig:StandardQuadB}.
+This figure also illustrates that vertices associated to punctured complimentary regions are colored by $\star$.
 In particular, vertices of $G(E)$ of valence one or two are necessarily punctured.
 Any q.c.d.\ $E'$ may be completed to a quasi triangulation $E$ based at the same punctures, and $G(E')$ arises from $G(E)$ in this case by collapsing a forest of edges of $G(E)$, i.e., a collection of edges so that each component is contractible and contains at most a single punctured vertex.
-Conversely as in section \ref{subsec:PGasset}, a punctured fatgraph $G$ determines a corresponding i.c.d.\ $E(G)$ in the surface $F(G)$ it determines.
+Conversely as above, a punctured fatgraph $G$ determines a corresponding q.c.d.\ $E(G)$ in the surface $F(G)$ it determines.
 Given $\widetilde{\Gamma}$, it is convenient to associate lambda lengths or simplicial coordinates to elements of $E$ or their dual edges in $G(E)$, and likewise for h-lengths associated to sectors between edges.
 Figure \ref{fig:StandardQuadB} indicates our standard notation for h-lengths nearby an edge of $G(E)$.
 We shall sometimes abuse notation and let the Roman letters denote at once an ideal arc in $E$, its dual edge in $G(E)$, or its lambda length for some specified $\tilde\Gamma$.